 Bring: Your yoga mat and an open mind!
 We have $2 mat rentals to use and all other yoga props for your convenience.
 If you rent a mat, simply leave unrolled by the exit door of the main studio space.

 Leave behind: Your backpack of worries!
 You are in a safe and warm space.
-Also, strong perfume, jewelry, and eating for at least 90 minutes before class if you can.
-Caffeine is best avoided for 2 hours or more.
+Also, avoid strong perfume, jewelry, and eating for at least 2 hours before class if you can.
+Caffeine is best avoided for 3 hours or more.

-Footwear: Yoga is practiced in bare feet for traction and safety.
+Footwear: Yoga is practiced in bare feet.
 Shoes are not allowed on the practice floor.
 We can discuss alternative options if you have any concerns being barefooted.
 No worries.

 Arriving late?
 Need to leave early?: We understand busy schedules, wintery roads and other things that may get in your way.
 Simply walk in quietly and unroll your mat SOFTLY…..your instructor will get any needed props for you….nestle in and join in!
-If you need to depart from class early, let your instructor know and he/she will watch the time for you and quietly let you know when you need to go.
+If you need to depart from class early, let your instructor know and he/she will watch the time for you and quietly let you know when that time has arrived.

-Clean: If you rented a mat from the studio, simply lay it open by the studio exit (where the mat rac is).
+Clean: If you rented a mat from the studio, simply lay it open by the studio exit (where the mat rack is).
 If you used props, neatly return them.

 Take your belongings: Leave peacefully, this is the time where the class can manifest the deepest and honor those around you.
 Don’t forget your mat, water bottle, and clothes!
 Many classes run back to back…if you have a quick question for the instructor, we love questions.
-I fyou would liek to schedule a mini private or consultation, we provide that as well.
+If you would like to schedule a mini private or consultation, we provide that as well.